brianflanagan/dribbble-data/README.markdown

 ## Contribute

-I've made a [brief and incomplete attempt to analyse this data](http://www.henryandclover.com/2013/10/02/some-design-trend-data/), but I'm no statistician or big-data-cruncher, so I'd appreciate it others had a go.
+I've made a [brief and incomplete attempt to analyse this data](http://www.henryandclover.com/2013/10/02/some-design-trend-data/), but I'm no statistician or big-data-cruncher, so I'd appreciate it if others had a go.